junior-upgi/telegram-broadcast/README.md

 "npm start" (production mode)

 * remember to set '**production**' and '**development**' correctly in the .env files
+* also take care that the VALIDATION environment variable must say 'enforced', otherwise the system will not check for jwt

 # difference between production and development mode